z4ce/docs-spring-cloud-services/README.md

 gem install bookbindery
   ```

-1. clone this repo and my fork of the main Pivotal CF docs repo so it's folder is sibling to this repo
+1. Clone this repo and the main Pivotal CF docs repo (its folder should be sibling to this repo):

   ```
 git clone git@github.com:pivotal-cf/docs-spring-cloud-services.git
-git clone git@github.com:willtran-/docs-book-pivotalcf.git
+git clone git@github.com:pivotal-cf/docs-book-pivotalcf.git
   ```

-1. update the main docs site
+1. Update the main docs site:

   ```
 cd docs-book-pivotalcf
 bookbinder bind local
   ```

-1. Run the site locally
+1. Run the site locally:

   ```
 cd final_app
 rackup
   ```

-1. Repeat the last 2 steps when you make changes to docs-spring-cloud-services
+1. Repeat the last two steps when you make changes to docs-spring-cloud-services.

 ## Files to change